zorko-io/zorko-designer/CONTRIBUTING.md

 ### Slices

-Each slice is a module which exposes immutable reducer and functions for actions creators
+Each slice is a module which combine action creators and single reducer for particular application store slice

 Naming of files inside of slice folder